ZilverZtream/anything/README.md

 - Optional code-aware indexing plugin that parses source code (C/C++/Rust/Go/C#/VB.NET/Java/Python) and indexes function, class, and variable definitions for queries like `function:render_widget`.
 - Bloom filters for quick name filtering.
 - Fuzzy filename and content search using Levenshtein distance.
+- Optional Windows taskbar search integration (enable in the Settings tab to register an `anything:` URL protocol and launch searches from the taskbar).
 - Command-line tools:
   - `anything.exe index` — build or update the database
   - `search.exe` — query the database with filters (size, date, path, extension, content, author, camera, lens, artist, album, title, regex, etc.).
 Add `--json` to emit results as structured JSON